by Dr. C.H. Weaver M.D. updated 6/2022

 - Vitrakvi (larotrectinib)

-KRAS: KRAS mutations are detected in approximately 15% to 30% of lung adenocarcinomas and analyses of two clinical trials shows that Keytruda immunotherapy is more effective than chemotherapy for treating NSCLC with KRAS including G12C mutations.
-Precision cancer medicines targeting KRAS and G12C specifically are currently in clinical trials.31,32
+KRAS: KRAS mutations are detected in approximately 15% to 30% of lung adenocarcinomas and analyses of clinical trials shows that immunotherapy alone or combined with chemotherapy is more effective than chemotherapy for treating NSCLC with KRAS including G12C mutations.
+Precision cancer medicines targeting KRAS and G12C specifically are also now available.31,32,35

 Treatment of Older Individuals